DavesCodeMusings/CloudPi/docs/provision-storage.md

 The flexibility of logical volumes comes with a little bit of added complexity when it comes to initial setup.
 Rather than just writing a filesystem onto a partition, there are actually three steps that need to be performed first.

 ### Creating the LVM Physical Volume
-The command `pvcreate /dev/sda4` will write an LVM physical volume signature to the partition.
+The command `sudo pvcreate /dev/sda4` will write an LVM physical volume signature to the partition.

 ### Creating the Volume Group
-`vgcreate vg1 /dev/sda4` will assign the physical volume on sda4 to a volume group called _vg1_.
+`sudo vgcreate vg1 /dev/sda4` will assign the physical volume on sda4 to a volume group called _vg1_.
 This will appear in the `/dev` directory as a subdirectory `/dev/vg1`.

 ### Creating Volumes
-`lvcreate -L 16G -n vol01 vg1` will create a sixteen gigbyte logical volume as part of the _vg1_ volume group.
+`sudo lvcreate -L 16G -n vol01 vg1` will create a sixteen gigbyte logical volume as part of the _vg1_ volume group.
 The volume will appear as a symlink inside the volume group subdirectory: `/dev/vg1/vol01`.
 You can also refer to it as: `/dev/mapper/vg1-vol01`.
 In fact, this is the preferred way of specifying a logical volume in `/etc/fstab`.

 ### Summary of Commands
 Here it is one more time, all together.

 ```
-pvcreate /dev/sda4
+sudo pvcreate /dev/sda4
-vgcreate vg1 /dev/sda4
+sudo vgcreate vg1 /dev/sda4
-lvcreate -L 10G -n vol01 vg1
+sudo lvcreate -L 10G -n vol01 vg1
 ```

 ## Creating the Filesystem